Martin-Toft/poll-app-rest-api/dat250-expass6.md

 ## Pending issues
-- sometimes when restarting, when looking on the browser consol while creating a poll, i get a 500 error that i am not sure how to fix, i suspect it has something to do with the way i create demo users since i have not implemented a way of using the SPA to register users
+- sometimes when restarting, when looking on the browser consol while creating a poll, i get a 500 error that i am not sure how to fix, i suspect it has something to do with the way i create demo users since i have not implemented a way of using the SPA to register users. although the app still works as intended even though this error pops up in the consol.

 Link to the .svelte file:
 https://github.com/Martin-Toft/poll-app-rest-api/blob/main/frontend/src/App.svelte